 - The best skill for anyone to have at this moment is The ability to Google things!

 Episode #30: Keith Carter Associate Professor | Author | TEDx Speaker

 - [01:45] What attracted you to Asia?
 New York seemed to have treated you well.
 Why choose to leave the US behind and head for Singapore?

-- [03:43] How did your consulting experience help you choose this path to become an expert in supply chain, procurement, big data and machine learning?
+- [03:43] How did your consulting experience help you choose this path to become an expert in the supply chain, procurement, big data, and machine learning?
 I know you used to consult big banking clients in the past – Goldman Sachs and Solomon Brothers.

 - [13:32] Let’s talk about your book for a moment -“Actionable Intelligence: A Guide to Delivering Business Results With Big Data Fast.” – How does this term – “Actionable Intelligence” come to life?